 Over 5,000 companies rely on MaxMind’s GeoIP data to enrich data about their website visitors.
 It can be useful for fraud prevention but also to show relevant content and ads, to get more precise analytics, and to enforce digital rights (copyright and similar issues).

-Businesses can learn about their users’ connection speeds, ISPs, and there is also a dedicated fraud prevention solution for ecommerce, called minFraud.
+Businesses can learn about their users’ connection speeds and ISPs, and there is also a dedicated fraud prevention solution for ecommerce, called minFraud.

 This is in addition to the other six services MaxMind offers, which include commercial licensing, precision web services, and anonymous IP databases.

-- Free option: You can use the GeoLite2 Free Geolocation service free of charge.
+- Free option: You can use the GeoLite2 Free Geolocation service at no cost.

-- Affordable: Other licenses are also decently priced if all you need is manual IP data enrichment.
+- Affordable: Other licenses are decently priced if all you need is manual IP data enrichment.